Contact: Lettie Haver

 “This is one of many reasons why we require visitors to stay on the trails,” said Casey Jones, director of land management for ACRES.
 “It’s clear to see how foot traffic has spread stiltgrass seeds outward from the main infestation area.”

-“In the case of Japanese stiltgrass, we’re fortunate to be able to address it early, before its population density climaxes here,” said Jones, pictured right digging a post hole for the temporary gate closure.
+“In the case of Japanese stiltgrass, we’re fortunate to be able to address it early, before its population density climaxes here,” said Jones.
 “Other areas in our state and throughout the country have not had the advantage of identifying it at such an early stage.
 Google it; images of those areas have motivated our working group to act swiftly.”

 In late fall and winter, it is hard to identify Japanese stiltgrass because it has died back.
 From May to October, its relatively broad, bright green leaves with a faint luminescent line down the mid-section form a shallow ‘v’ as they extend from the stem.
 Found mostly in dense patches over three feet in diameter, it produces seed in September and October.